 Transliteration System Codes Download CSV Icon

-Font RK Codes Download CSV Icon
+Regional Keyboard (RK) Codes Download CSV Icon

 Script Codes Download CSV Icon